vcoppo23/Robocup/README.md

 ```
 Using the arrow keys, go down and select "Interfacing Options," then select "I2C" and enable it
 ## Usage:
+SSH into both of the Raspberry Pis using "pi@"Pi's IP" for the motor controlling Pi and "student@"IP" for the camera controlling Pi

 Start the flask server on the Raspberry Pi that controls the motors with
 ```bash
 python3 -m flask run --host=0.0.0.0